GitPro10/TalkFriend/README.md

 **![LOGO](logo.png)**

 ***
-> *This project is not maintained properly and have several bugs.
-Sorry, but I will work on it soon.*
----

 ## About
 *This is a Web-Application made using PHP.
 It's made for chatting globally and make new friends easily.*